mesopelagique/StackView/README.md

 to help there is some macros

+### stack: create

+select some elements then launch the macro, it will create for you the group and the transparent background rectangle

 ### stack: align vertically & horizontally

 you could in form macro menu apply horizontal or vertical stack alignment to the selected group